Regions of Trinidad and Tobago

 Primary subdivisions:

-Trinidad and Tobago is divided into eleven regions, three boroughs, and two cities.
+Trinidad and Tobago is divided into nine regions, three boroughs, two cities, and one ward.

 • HASC: Hierarchical administrative subdivision codes.

-• ISO: District codes from ISO 3166-2.
+• ISO: Region codes from ISO 3166-2.
 For full identification in a global context, prefix "TT-" to the code (ex: TT-SIP

 represents Siparia).